I’m very pleased to announce that a little program of mine called

 My Debian system was a mix of stable and testing packages, and somehow

-came to a point where it'd just not be able to resolve some
+aptitude came to a point where it'd just not be able to resolve some

 dependencies, meaning I could not install nor remove any new packages.

-to Testing.
+So I opted for a dist-upgrade to Testing.
 Here's how it went, roughly:

-tries installing libc
+aptitude tries installing libc,

 where the installation process will go into a deadlock.
 Error